bamboo-cod/IttisalatApp/README.md

 # IttisalatApp
-This is an app where great minds meet to exchange ideas that can change the world in the most positive ways..
+This is an app where people meet to discuss ideas that can create positive changes.